-- 12. (1) The Lord Chancellor shall pay to the Commission such sums as be may determine as appropriate for- - (a) the exercise by the Commission of functions in relation to civil legal services other than the funding of services, and - (b) the administrative costs of the Commission. - (2) The Lord Chancellor may - (n) determine the manner in which and times at which the sums mentioned in sub-paregraph (4) are to be poid to the Commission, and - (b) impose conditions on the justificat of those sums.
+12. (1) The Lord Chancellor shall pay to the Commission such sums as be may determine as appropriate for-

+(a) the exercise by the Commission of functions in relation to civil legal services other than the funding of services, and

+(b) the administrative costs of the Commission.

+(3) The Lord Chancellor may-

+- (a) determine the manner in which and times at which the sums mentioned in sub-paragraph (1) are to be paid to the Commission, and - (b) impose conditions on the juryment of those sums.